San Francisco Medical Malpractice Attorneys

 Proving Medical Malpractice Cases

 Our San Francisco medical malpractice lawyers begin the process of building a case by getting the facts from our clients and reviewing their medical records, in most cases an expert review is needed to determine whether there is a case.
 A minority of doctors take on this work as experts, and many of those who do will only accept cases to defend another doctor.
 Thus your attorney’s ability to find and hire the best expert for your case is key.
 Some cases require more than one expert: one to speak to the malpractice, and another to give opinions on the injury caused by the malpractice.

 What’s the Statute of Limitations on Medical Malpractice in California?

 The statute of limitations, or time limits that apply to medical malpractice cases, are often short.
-There is a complex law that sets the limitation period for cases, but the time can be as short as six months for a claim against a public medical facility, or one year for claims against a private doctor or facility.
+There is a complex law that sets the limitation period for cases, but the California Statute of Limitations for medical malpractice can be as short as six months for a claim against a public medical facility, or one year for claims against a private doctor or facility.
 You will need a lawyer to analyze the facts of your case and advise you what deadline applies.
 In most cases, a letter stating your intent to bring a case in court will extend the statute of limitations for 90 additional days.

 Contact A Medical Malpractice Lawyer in San Francisco